 How can you make bread in the microwave?

-This week, after spying several stories discussing recipes for “microwaved bread”, we decided to put snobbery to one side and put radioactive-baking to the test.
-As every cook comes to terms with the fact that regular shopping trips to stock up on bits and bobs are off the agenda, resourcefulness in the kitchen is more important than ever.
-That being said, we’d be lying if we weren’t sceptical.
+This week, after spying several stories discussing “microwaved bread”, we decided to put snobbery to one side and put radioactive-baking to the test.
+We’d be lying if we said we weren’t a bit suspicious.

 Check out our collection of Microwave Dessert Recipes:

 The prognosis did not improve after the first blast.
 90 seconds in the microwave and the grouting in our cup had turned into an oily pock-marked wasps nest - oozing oil and looking more like the face of a bedroom-bound 15-year-old than something you’d actively want to put in your mouth.